NIEHS/muver/docs/manual.md

 # muver
-muver is designed to call mutations in outgrowths from mutation accummulation experiments.
-Developed to address specific experimental challenges in yeast, muver is designed to leverage high sequencing depth and access to data from both ancestor and progeny.
+muver is an analytical framework developed to improve sensitivity and increase accuracy in mutation identification from high-throughput sequencing data. muver provides significantly increased accuracy in challenging genomic contexts, including low complexity repetitive sequences.
+The muver framework has been applied to data from mutation accumulation experiments in yeast.

 ## Requirements
 muver was developed using Python 2.7.13.
 In addition to requirements specified in setup.py, muver requires installation of the following tools: